Cybersecurity needs to be a company-wide issue: Veeam chief Anand Eswaran

 As ransomware and cybersecurity attacks have become more common, leaders are willing to talk about them according to Shiva Pillay, general manager and SVP APJ at Veeam.

 “It’s not a new thing, it is something we're now talking about more open because it used to be a secret.
 My background was security and you would only talk about [cybersecurity] when it was bad but now it’s a common occurrence.
-That's probably the biggest challenge customer facing,” he told Digital Nation.
+That's probably the biggest challenge customer facing,” he told CRN Australia.

 Pillay highlighted the fact that enterprise customers usually have a lot more technology and savviness around how they solve their cybersecurity issues.